magdalenBarnes/waterTruck/README.md

 ```c
  if (fix.longitude() == 0) {
 ```
 If the condition was met, the Arduino would communicate to the I2C DACs to change voltage and display a message on the serial monitor.
 First, the serial monitor displayed "break" to indicate the valves were closed.
-The voltage to the valves was set to zero using the "dac.setDACOutVoltage(<#>,<#>) command, where the first number input was the voltage level between 0 - 10000 (0 is 0 V, and 10000 is 10 V), and the second number was the channel of the DAC.
+The voltage to all valves was set to zero using the "dac.setDACOutVoltage(<#>,<#>) command, where the first number input was the voltage level between 0 - 10000 (0 is 0 V, and 10000 is 10 V), and the second number was the channel of the DAC.
 A delay was set to hold the voltage at zero.
+Next, the a message was displayed to indicate the truck was traveling straight.
+The voltages were all set to 3000 (3V).
+Another delay followed.
+The valves were all set to zero again.
+Finally, all valves were set to a value between 1300 and 1700 (1.3 V - 1.7 V).
+The changes in voltages were completed for each I2C DAC, example code for one is shown below.

 ```c
 Serial.print("break \n");
 dac.setDACOutVoltage(0,0);